Billing and Payments

-- Avoiding late payment interest charges because your bills are always paid on time.
+Avoiding late payment interest charges - your bills are always paid on time.

-We’re glad you asked.
-To pay your bills using either the Bankers Automated Clearing System (BACS) or Clearing House Automated Payment System (CHAPS), you will need to arrange the payment with your bank and give them these details:
+To pay your bills using either BACS (Bankers Automated Clearing System) or CHAPS (Clearing House Automated Payment System), you'll need to arrange the payment with your bank and give them the following details:

-Please remember that BACS payments take 3–4 working days to clear into our bank account.
+Please remember that BACS payments take three to four working days to clear into our bank account.
 CHAPS payments clear the same day, with an admin fee payable.